 Our oracle node at Anyblock Analytics

-Anyblock is a long serving Chainlink node operator since summer 2019, and we also provide blockchain data across different networks via our Anyblock Index.
+Anyblock has been a Chainlink node operator since the summer of 2019, and we also provide blockchain data across different networks via our Anyblock Index.

 Many smart contracts on the Ethereum Mainnet rely on off-chain data that resides on other blockchains.
 Specifically for bridging the various side chains with the Ethereum Mainnet, our API serves as a data source and is queryable on-chain via our oracle node.